kadenea/home-network/README.md

 ## Initial Planning

 Here, I will be creating my initial plan for my network.
-This primarily consists of creating an addressing table and configuring it in a packet tracer simulation to verify that it will work before implementing any changes.
+This primarily consists of creating an addressing table and configuring it in a Packet Tracer simulation to verify that it will work before implementing any changes.

 ### Stage 1 - VLANs and Router-on-a-Stick